-- (a) In addition to the requirements of section 11009, aAn applicant or employee has the burden of proof to establish that the applicant or employee is a qualified individual capable of performing the essential functions of the job with or without reasonable accommodation. - (b) Disability discrimination is established if a preponderance of the evidence demonstrates a causal connection between a qualified individual's disability and denial of an employment benefit to that individual by the employer or other covered entity.
+(a) An applicant or employee has the burden of proof to establish that the applicant or employee is a qualified individual capable of performing the essential functions of the job with or without reasonable accommodation.

+(b) Disability discrimination is established if a preponderance of the evidence demonstrates a causal connection between a qualified individual's disability and denial of an employment benefit to that individual by the employer or other covered entity.
 The evidence need not demonstrate that the qualified individual's disability was the sole or even the dominant cause of the employment benefit denial.
 Discrimination is established if the qualified individual's disability was one of the factors that influenced the employer or other covered entity and the denial of the employment benefit is not justified by a permissible defense, as detailed below at section 7293.8 of this subchapter.

 Note: Authority cited: Section 12935(a), Government Code.
 Reference: Sections 12920, 12921, 12926, 12926.1 and 12940, Government Code; Green v.
-State of

-California (2007) 42 Cal.4th 254, 260; and Mixon v.
+State of California (2007) 42 Cal.4th 254, 260; and Mixon v.
 Fair Empl. & Hous.
 Com.(1987) 192 Cal.App.3d 1306, 1319.